 New Report Evaluates Northeast Dams’ Ecological Impacts

 The Northeast has the dubious honor of some of the nation’s most fragmented river systems, with an average of seven dams interrupting every 100 miles of river.
-When alewife and other fish begin their inland migration from The Gulf of Maine later this spring, they’ll face a gantlet of dams.
+When river herring and other fish begin their inland migration in a few weeks, they’ll face a gantlet of dams.

 Now, a team of biologists and policy experts from throughout the region has developed a means of weighing the ecological impact of these dams, data that can be critical to securing and targeting limited funds for river restoration efforts.
 Their report, titled Northeast Aquatic Connectivity: An Assessment of Dams on Northeast Rivers, was released to the public today.

 “For the first time, we can easily quantify and compare how removing different dams might affect the ecology of river systems throughout the Northeast, allowing us to more successfully work at the scale of nature,” said Colin Apse, Senior Conservation Freshwater Adviser at The Nature Conservancy and a lead scientist on the project.